supernnova/SuperNNova/docs/installation/FAQ.rst

 - **Is the data used in the paper publicly available?**

 Yes it is! `SuperNNovaSimulations`_
-We want to foster reproducibility so you can copy the data and reproduce all our experiments with ``run_paper.py``.
+We want to foster reproducibility so you can copy the data and reproduce all our experiments with ``run_paper.py`` in the ``paper`` branch.
 Beware, it will take while!

 - **How did you create the simulations used in the paper?**